 It is known that soil factors such as pH restrict the distribution of some taxa.

 However, pH is not usually the determining factor regarding mycorrhizal inoculum success.
-While it can play a part in plant growth and establishment, both plants and their fungal partners are capable of actively adjusting this important parameter to the benefit of the host plant and their fungal partners.
+While it can play a part in plant growth and establishment, both plants and their fungal partners can actively adjust this important parameter to benefit the host plant and their fungal partners.

 Can mycorrhizal fungi survive in aeroponic, hydroponic conditions?